rfo909/CFT/README.md

   git pull origin master

-  # This is not valid in CFT, as we require a bit code, such as
+  # This is not valid in CFT, as we require a bit of code, such as

   Dir.run("git","pull","origin","master")
 ```